Microsoft Licensing Advisory

 Reporting Gaps and Inconsistencies

 Months where SPLA reports are late, incomplete, or skipped entirely create compliance gaps that are immediately visible during audits.
 Microsoft auditors compare reported usage month-by-month against the actual environment, and any month with zero reporting or suspiciously low numbers triggers scrutiny.
-Reporting inconsistencies — such as a sudden drop in reported cores followed by a sudden increase — suggest that actual deployments were not being accurately captured.
 Consistent, accurate monthly reporting is both the best compliance practice and the best audit defence.

 Virtualisation Miscounting

 Service providers running virtualised environments must licence the physical cores on the host servers, not the virtual cores allocated to VMs.
-A host server with 32 physical cores running 10 VMs with 4 vCPUs each requires 32 core licences — not 40 (the sum of virtual cores) and not 4 (a single VM’s allocation).
+A host server with 32 physical cores running 10 VMs with 4 vCPUs each requires 32 core licences, not 40 (the sum of virtual cores) and not 4 (a single VM's allocation).
 Additionally, Windows Server Datacenter edition (which provides unlimited virtualisation rights on the licensed host) can be more cost-effective than Standard edition when running multiple VMs per host.
-Choosing the wrong edition is a common and expensive mistake.

 Using SPLA for Internal Use